- Death & Loss of Life

 - It is appropriate that I offer the same intimate support she offered me, to at least one younger female in the family.

 For an entire week we talked, laughed and ate together.
 It was my greatest experience of family.
-Those pictures are not with me presently, but it is most important now, as they remind me over and over of the quality time we spent together.
+The photographs from that event are most important now, as they remind me over and over of the quality time we spent together.

 We knew that our aunt was the eldest member of the family, but during a conversation on that trip we realized that yours truly was second runner-up on the list.
 With my aunt’s passing, I am now the second oldest among my father’s family members.
 My new position breeds serious thoughts about my family contribution and legacy.
 For hope and inspiration, I recall some memories of my late aunt.

 In Honor of the Last Aunt